Representations of the elliptic affine Hecke algebras: Representations at torsion points in type-

-We summarize the basic theory of quiver Hecke algebras as the following. \begin{theorem} With notations as above, we have the following. \begin{enumerate} \item There is an isomorphism of $\bbC[q^\pm]$-algebras
+We summarize the basic theory of quiver Hecke algebras as the following. \begin{theorem} With notations as above, we have the followings. \begin{enumerate} \item There is an isomorphism of $\bbC[q^\pm]$-algebras

 where $\fn^-$ is the negative half of the Kac-Moody Lie algebra associated to the quiver $\Gamma$. \item For any $i\in I$, let $P(i)=H_1(\Gamma)\cdot 1_i$.
-Then the isomorphism above sends $[P(i)]$ to $f_i\in U_{q^\pm}(\fn^-)$. \item The basis of the left hand side formed by the classes of indecomposable projective objects are mapped to the Lusztig canonical basis of the right hand side. \end{enumerate} \end{theorem} The first two statements in Theorem~\ref{thm:quiverHecke} are proved in \cite{KhoLau} and \cite{Rouq08}.
-The third statement is conjectured by Khovanov-Lauda and proved by Varagnolo-Vasserot in \cite{VV}.
+Then the isomorphism above sends $[P(i)]$ to $f_i\in U_{q^\pm}(\fn^-)$, the Chevalley generator of the quantum group. \item The basis of the left hand side formed by the classes of indecomposable projective objects are mapped to the Lusztig canonical basis of the right hand side. \end{enumerate} \end{theorem} The first two statements in Theorem~\ref{thm:quiverHecke} are proved in \cite{KhoLau} and \cite{Rouq08}.
+The third statement is conjectured by Khovanov and Lauda and proved by Varagnolo and Vasserot in \cite{VV}.